ksumiyo/ETL-Pipeline-with-SQL-and-Python-Song-data-in-mock-Spotify-Database-Project/README.md

-# ETL-Pipeline-with-SQL-and-Python-Song-data-in-mock-Spotify-Database
+# ETL-Pipeline-with-SQL-and-Python-Song-data-in-mock-music-streaming-database
-This repository includes Python scripts and a Jupyter Notebook that create and execute an ETL pipeline for a Mock Spotify database.
+This repository includes Python scripts and a Jupyter Notebook that create and execute an ETL pipeline for a mock music streaming service database.

 Short description of files included in the repository:
   - data: braching folder containing log and data files (json format)